WP-CLI command line tool

 In the Path to wp.bat field, specify the location of the wp.bat or wp executable file.
 If you used Composer, the default location is \vendor\wp\cli\bin\wp or \vendor\wp\cli\bin\wp.bat.
 Type the path manually or click and choose the desired location in the dialog that opens.

-Click OK to apply changes and return to the Command Line Tool Support page.
+Click OK to apply changes and return to the PHP Command Line Tool Support page.
 Optionally, click to edit the tool properties, or to customize the commands set.
-See Customize a tool for details.
+For more information, refer to Customize a tool.

 Run WP-CLI commands

-You can run WP-CLI commands and analyze their output right in IntelliJ IDEA, just as the commands of any other command line tools, see PHP command line tools.
+You can run WP-CLI commands and analyze their output right in IntelliJ IDEA, just as the commands of any other command line tools, refer to PHP command line tools.

 In the Run Anything window that opens, type the call of the command in the